-This audio description can be accessed by visiting the Audio Described Brochure webpage on the park's website or by downloading the The apps provide park brochures in acoustic media, designed for people who are blind, visually impaired, print dyslexic, or who prefer learning through sound.
+This audio description can be accessed by visiting the Audio Described Brochure webpage on the park's website or by downloading the UniDescription mobile app on both Apple and Android devices.

+The apps provide park brochures in acoustic media, designed for people who are blind, visually impaired, print dyslexic, or who prefer learning through sound.